elijah-potter/harper/demo.md

 don't cut it.
 That s where Harper comes in handy.

-Harper is a language checker for developers. it can detect improper capitalization and mispelled words.
+Harper is a language checker for developers. it can detect improper capitalization and misspellled words.

 Harper works everywhere, even offline.
 Since you r data never leaves your device, you don't ned to worry aout us